Godcode100/my_books/Full Stack Web Developer/01 - Master HTML & CSS/21 - images/content.md

 ### Images and line height

 As we have said before, images are inline elements.
-If you put text and then and image and then some text, these will appear one next to each other, like if image was part of the text:
+If you put text and then an image and then some text, these will appear one next to each other, like if image was part of the text:

 Write the following HTML page: